mlog4/deadair_eco/README.md

 # DeadAir Eco
+## 20250923 I have decided to completely retire from X4 Modding.
+I have added licenses to Eco, Scripts, and DeadTater if any persons are interested in using, modifying, or continuing my works.
+Thank you for all the support and interest in my work over these years.
 ## Dynamic Universe
 Minimalized diff mod for economy changes in X4.
 Readme is often out of date on features or numbers so feel free to contact me on the Egosoft Discord or check patch notes on pushes.
 ## AiScripts\Build.Shiptrader.xml